Investor Return Model — Interactive Calculator

 Return Multiple — Net proceeds multiple after dilution/structure/transaction assumptions.

-IRR (Internal Rate of Return) — Annualized return implied by net proceeds over the holding period.
+IRR (Internal Rate of Return) — Annualized return implied by conditional net proceeds over the holding period.

-Your Proceeds — Investment Amount × Return Multiple.
+Your Proceeds (conditional) — Investment Amount × Return Multiple.

 PV Exit — Present value of assumed exit valuation discounted by hurdle rate.

-NPV (Net Present Value) — PV Stake − Investment Amount.
+Expected NPV — Expected PV Stake − Investment Amount.

 Hurdle Check — Whether scenario IRR exceeds required return.